roura356a/csk/intl.en-US/Best Practices/Storage/Use static disks to create PVs for stateful services.md

     kubectl create -f pv-static.yaml
     ```

-Expected results:
+    **View results**

+    1. Log on to the [ACK console](https://cs.console.aliyun.com).
+    2. In the left-side navigation pane, click **Clusters**.
+    3. On the Clusters page, find the cluster that you want to manage, and click the cluster name or click **Details** in the **Actions** column of the cluster.
+The Cluster Information page appears.
-In the left-side navigation pane of the details page of the cluster, click **Persistent Volumes**.
-On the **Persistent Volumes** tab, view the newly created PV.
+    4. In the left-side pane, click **Persistent Volumes**.
+    5. Click the **Persistent Volumes** tab to view the PV that you created.

 ## Create a PVC

-1. Add the following content to the pvc-static.yaml file:
+1. Create the pvc-static.yaml file.

     ```
     kind: PersistentVolumeClaim